harismuneer/Bit-Manipulation-and-Subroutines-8086_Assembly/README.md

 # Bit Manipulation and Subroutines -8086 Assembly

-I solved all these questions and shared the solutions here so that you can understand these concepts with ready to run interesting solved problems.
+I solved all these questions and shared the solutions here so that you can have a strong grip on these concepts with ready to run interesting solved problems.

 ## Reference Book